In this hands-on Fujifilm X-T3 review, I’m going to tell you everything you need to know about the X-T3.

 The Fujifilm X-T3 is one of the most expensive APS-C cameras out there.

-At the same time, it’s one of the cheapest professional models on the market, coming in at less than $1500 USD.
-Potential competitors, including the Sony a7III, the Nikon Z6, the Canon EOS R, and the Olympus OM-D E-M1 Mark III are all priced at least a few hundred dollars above the $1500 mark.
+At the same time, it’s one of the cheapest professional models on the market, coming in at less than $1,500 USD.
+Potential competitors, including the Sony a7III, the Nikon Z6, the Canon EOS R, and the Olympus OM-D E-M1 Mark III are all priced at least a few hundred dollars above.

 Plus, the cameras listed above are all different from the Fujifilm X-T3.
-With the exception of the Olympus OM-D E-M1 Mark III, they’re all full-frame models.
+Except for the Olympus OM-D E-M1 Mark III, they’re all full-frame models.
 They also all offer DSLR-style bodies, though even the largest of these full-frame mirrorless cameras is more compact than your average DSLR.